 How Leverage Works in Options Trading

-Using options leverage works much the same way.
+Using leverage in options trading works much the same way.
 No matter which strategies for trading options you use, you may increase the leverage of your investment by using options.

 Example of Leverage in Options

-For example; an investor wants to invest in stock ABC currently trading at $50 per share.
+For example, an investor wants to invest in a stock that’s currently trading at $50 per share.
 There is also an at-the-money option with a strike price of $50 trading at $5.
 They can choose to buy 100 shares at $50 each for a capital outlay of $5,000.
 Or, using options leverage, they can purchase an options contract at $500 ($5 times 100 shares per option contract).

-An investor in the options strategy could see their options triple in price to $15.
+An investor in the options strategy might see the price of their options increase to $15 depending on factors like stock price movement, volatility, and time remaining until expiration.
 The options contract would now be worth $1,500, also an increase of $1,000 but on the much smaller initial outlay of $500 for a return of 200%.

 Pros and Cons of Leverage in Options